gyorkistamas/afp2-2023-tavasz-stopinventing/Dokumentáció/Functional specification.md

   - What will you do today?
   - Are there any impediments in your way?
 - Scrum master: Person responsible for arranging meetings, presenting advices for the development team and remedying the impediments.
+- Task tracker: It's a single place or an application where you and your team can organize and prioritize every single task or item that needs to get done.